Flap (surgery): Angiosome

 The angiosome is a concept first coined by Ian Taylor in 1987.
-An angiosome is a three-dimensional region of tissue that is supplied by a single artery and can include skin, soft tissue, and bone.Adjacent angiosomes are connected by narrower choke vessels and so multiple angiosomes can be supplied by a single artery.
+It is a three-dimensional region of tissue that is supplied by a single artery and can include skin, soft tissue, and bone.
+Adjacent angiosomes are connected by narrower choke vessels, and multiple angiosomes can be supplied by a single artery.
 Knowledge of these supply arteries and their associated angiosomes is useful in planning the location, size, and shape of a flap.

 Classification

 Flaps can be fundamentally classified by their mechanism of movement, the types of tissues present, or by their blood supply.
-The surgeon should choose the least complex type that will achieve the desired effect, a concept known as the reconstructive ladder.
+The surgeon generally chooses the least complex type that will achieve the desired effect via a concept known as the reconstructive ladder.